-Solution: Put thought into workplace or office design.
-Designing a space which makes the most of natural light, for instance, can not only help improve your mood and thus boot productivity, you’ll also be optimising the way you use electricity.
+Solution: Put thought into your workplace or office design.
+Designing a space that makes the most of natural light, for instance, can not only help improve your mood and thus boot productivity, you’ll also be optimising the way you use electricity.
 By doing your best to work more efficiently, you’re helping the planet out.
 Having a nice space to work in also makes it easier for people to focus on their work.

 3. It helps improve job satisfaction.

 When people lack job satisfaction, they have less motivation and are more likely to have a negative attitude to work.
 This will damage productivity.

 Solution: By taking steps to raise morale amongst the workforce, you help create a less stressful, happier, healthier, and more productive ambiance.
 The interesting thing is, just by creating this efficient, happy and motivational environment you can make people feel more valued.

 An uptick in efficiency presents you with a chance to further develop your business.
 If the rise in productivity creates more time for you and your employees, it’s important to decide how to spend that time.
 If you don’t give proper thought to this, the extra time could be whiled away doing unimportant tasks which could be automated.